-As a senior member of Michael Best Strategies, Karen focuses on shared value consulting, sustainable community development, and health system innovation.
-She works with clients who are pursuing shared value business development strategies and facilitates relationships between businesses, the government, and non-profit sectors to advance shared value in communities and across industries.
+As a senior member of Michael Best Strategies, Karen works with clients who are pursuing shared value business development strategies.

 Karen also supports collaborative initiatives in healthcare transformation, concentrating on population health improvement.
 She has exceptional experience in healthcare delivery and payment innovation, as well as healthy community investment and development.

-Karen is a collaborative leader and a trusted advisor of executive leaders in healthcare, community development, philanthropy, non-profits and associations, as well as elected leaders at the state and local government level.
-She has experience facilitating board development and organizational strategy sessions, cross-sector coalitions, and is frequently asked to speak at public and private events.
+Karen is a collaborative leader and a trusted advisor of executive leaders in healthcare, community development, philanthropy, non-profits, and associations, as well as elected leaders at the state and local government level.
+She facilitates board development and organizational strategy sessions and cross-sector coalitions, and is frequently asked to speak at public and private events.
 She is known as a relationship builder, an excellent communicator, a person of high integrity, and someone who can work across the political spectrum, across industries, and up and down in organizations in order to achieve results.